These simple updates will make your bathroom feel brand new

 For a cool Scandinavian vibe, soft leather drawer pulls hark back to nature; while ceramic knobs or antique-style cup pulls are ideal for period houses.
 If you’re not handy with a screwdriver, there are plenty of helpful tutorials and step-by-step guides available online for replacing cupboard handles.

 Tiles look beautiful on a bathroom floor, and those with bold, repeating patterns make the ultimate design statement.
 However, the perfect porcelain encaustic will set you back a few thousand pounds, not to mention the time they take to install.
-Cue sticky tile leaders Quadrostyle: the 1mm-thick sticky-back tiles that are waterproof enough to use on your bathroom floor.
+Cue sticky tile leaders Quadrostyle!
+Their sticky-back tiles are waterproof enough to use on your bathroom floor.

 Available in an array of playful patterns and colours, they will bring personality and style to even the dullest of bathrooms.
 Plus, they peel off easily without leaving a residue behind, making them perfect for rented homes!